hobbo91/BetterBright/README.md

 * You can also use **L + R** then **Up** / **Down** when you set `combo_mode=2`

-It remembers the level you chose and re-applies it after returning to the XMB, launching a game, rebooting, or (usually) waking from sleep - instead of snapping back to the firmware default.
+It remembers the level you chose and re-applies it after returning to the XMB, launching a game, rebooting, or (usually) waking from sleep.
+You can also change the position, colour, size and language of the OSD by editing `BetterBright.ini`.

 ## Install (ARK-4 / FasterARK)